Fiat and Peugeot dismiss latest tie-up report

 Fiat has yet to execute its complex merger with Chrysler after successfully completing its buyout of the U.S. automaker at the start of 2014.

-Peugeot is using the proceeds of its 3 billion euro (2.37 billion pounds) share sale, in which the French state and Dongfeng acquired matching 14 percent stakes, to expand overseas and cut costs in a bid to halt years of losses.
+Peugeot is using the proceeds of its 3 billion euro ($4.1 billion) share sale, in which the French state and Dongfeng acquired matching 14 percent stakes, to expand overseas and cut costs in a bid to halt years of losses.

 "The group has set out a strategic plan ... and that exercise will be our focus for the next two to three years," the Peugeot spokesman said.